 January – May 2014

 CampusNeighbor fosters meaningful and productive bartering transactions between students and residents in college communities.
-Using an innovative social media platform and the proven community building tactic of bartering, this project aims to promote deeper relationships, both social and economic, between students on the Syracuse University campus and residents of the Near Westside.
-The software will be accessible inside two kiosks, one located on campus and one located at 601 Tully.
-The kiosks will feature interactive technology that invites participants to speak to the walls of the kiosk about their skills and needs.
-In return, the kiosk will play back what others have said.
-The project launches at the end of January, 2014 and runs through the end of April.
+Using an innovative social media platform and the proven community building strategy of bartering, this project aims to promote deeper relationships, both social and economic, between students on the Syracuse University campus and residents of the Near Westside.
+The software was made accessible inside two kiosks, one located on campus and one located at 601 Tully.
+The kiosks featured interactive technology that invited participants to speak to the walls of the kiosk about their skills and needs.
+In return, the kiosk played back what others had said.
+The project launched at the end of January, 2014 and ran through the end of April.
 At the end of the project a Twitter campaign shared back the skills and needs of students in residents in Syracuse.

 - Finalist for the Ray von Dran IDEA award, Syracuse University